Battle of Cartagena de Indias: Objectives

 Britain's objective was to capture and retain Spain's four ports in the Caribbean basin.
 By taking control of these ports, the British would effectively control the entry and exit routes to South America.
 The British would have bases from which to launch attacks into the interior, and Spain would have limited access to deep water ports on the eastern coast of their American colonies and therefore be unable to resupply their inland forces.
-Control of these ports would also provide the British a foothold to later attack the rest of Spanish Empire in the Americas.
+Control of these ports would also provide the British a foothold to later attack the rest of the Spanish Empire in the Americas.
 However, Britain had no place to build and refit ships in the Caribbean, as Spain did with the dockyards at Havana, and without a dockyard no fleet could remain in the area for any length of time without breaking down.
-A quick capture of Havana and its dry dock was imperative and it was the favored objective of Newcastle and Sir Charles Wager, First Lord of the Admiralty, but Britain's divided ministry left the course of the campaign up to Vernon and others at a Council of War held in Jamaica.
+A quick capture of Havana and its dry dock was imperative and it was the favored objective of Newcastle and Sir Charles Wager, First Lord of the Admiralty, but Britain's divided ministry left the course of the campaign up to Vernon and others at a council of war held in Jamaica.
 They followed Vernon, who preferred Cartagena as their initial objective as it was a good port and to windward of Britain's existing Caribbean bases and Vernon thought Havana was too well defended to be the initial target.